clj-pdf/clj-pdf/README.md

- :font  {:size 11} ;specifies default font that will be used by top level elements :doc-header ["inspired by" "William Shakespeare"] :header "Page header text appears on each page" :letterhead Can be any element.
+ :font  {:size 11} ;specifies default font that will be used by top level elements :doc-header ["inspired by" "William Shakespeare"] :header "Page header text appears on each page" :letterhead Sequence of any elements.
 If set, the first page shows letterhead instead of header :footer "Page footer text appears on each page (includes page number)" :pages true ;specifies if total pages should be printed in the footer of each page }